alicecwhuang/alicecwhuang.github.io/teaching.md

 title: Teaching
 ---

+I spend a lot of my time developing ways to weave ethics content into computer science curriculum and problem sets.
+The goal is to combine ethical reasoning with the technical content in computer science and statistic course as seamlessly as possible.
+I have developed course content and homework problems for computer science students on topics such as value-laden design in reinforcement learning, data science, interpretability and privacy.

-I am teaching __Ethical Issues in Big Data__ in spring 2024 as the instructor at the University of Toronto.
+I taught __Ethical Issues in Big Data__ in spring 2024 as the instructor at the University of Toronto.
 You can find the syllabus [here](teaching/syllabus377.pdf).

-I also designed and taught the course __Persons, Minds and Bodies__ (PHL 240) in summer 2023, with a focus on how new technologies can change our understanding of the mind and personal identity.
+In summer 2023, I also designed and taught the course __Persons, Minds and Bodies__ (PHL 240), with a focus on how new technologies can change our understanding of the mind and personal identity.
 You can find the syllabus [here](teaching/syllabus240.pdf).

-I have taught students from a wide range of disciplines, including computer science, statistics, economics and cognitive science.
-I designed a module on algorithmic fairness for third-year undergraduates in computer science, as part of the __Embedded Ethics__ project at the University of Toronto.

-Other teaching experience as a TA:

-* Probability and Inductive Logic
-* Modern Symbolic Logic
-* Theories of Mind
-* Philosophy of Imagination
-* Representation

 <!--
 **Califoria Institute of Technology**